 Rebound, or medication-overuse headache is a sign of poorly controlled migraine.
 Again, it is NOT your fault.
 Heck, you might not even be in rebound.
 What is most important is that you get evaluated by a doctor with excellent assessment and treatment skills for MIGRAINE.
 So, give your doctor a call and be a squeaky wheel.

 In some areas of the country, access to doctors with this type of expertise is very limited.
 There are very few certified migraine specialists in the US.
 There are many general neurologists, but sometimes migraine isn’t an areas of interest so they aren’t so great in treating it.
 Additionally, it may take weeks or months to get an appointment.
 You deserve excellent help right away.
-A resource that is affordable and available to many is Cove.
-I had an excellent experience using Cove’s online access to migraine doctors and had a treatment plan within hours.
+A resource that is affordable and available to many is Neura Health.
+This review of Neura’s teleheath service from headache specialists is very helpful.
+You could have a new, effective treatment plan in a few days.

-Whether you use your current doctor, make an appointment with a local specialist or take advantage of Cove, please do not delay getting the care you need and deserve.
+Whether you use your current doctor, make an appointment with a local specialist or take advantage of Neura Health, please do not delay getting the care you need and deserve.
 Studies have shown that it is often harder to successfully treat long-standing chronic migraine than catching it when just episodic.

 My follow-up article on escaping rebound has more specific, practical information that may help you.